Spiced Hot Cocoa

 - Float some marshmallows or whipped cream and grate some dark chocolate over top

-- Add a shot of your favorite liqueur ~ Kahlua, Amaretto, Frangelico, etc. (cut the sugar down to 1-1/2 teaspoons)
+- Reduce the sugar to 1-1/2 teaspoons and add a shot of your favorite liqueur ~ Kahlua, Amaretto, Frangelico, etc.

 - Add a pinch of cayenne pepper for a little surprise heat

 Holiday Gift Idea: Spiced Hot Cocoa Mix (6 servings)

 Hot cocoa mix is an easy and thoughtful homemade gift that can be packaged in a single serving, along with a mug, or made in bulk and placed in a decorative jar.

 - 2 cups nonfat dry milk